skylight-hq/skylight.digital/_projects/tsa_cloud_adoption.md

     <li>
-      Migrated two low-risk applications within a few months to give leadership immediate insight into what changes needed to be made to the organization's structure, culture, talent mix, practices, tooling, and vendor ecosystem
+      Migrated two low-risk applications within a few months to give leadership immediate insight into what changes needed to be made to the organization’s structure, culture, talent mix, practices, tooling, and vendor ecosystem
     </li>